Financial-Times/dotcom-page-kit/packages/anvil-middleware-asset-loader/readme.md

 +app.use(assetLoader.init())
 ```

-Once added to your application the asset loader will be added to each response and used to locate your static assets.
+Once added to your application the asset loader will be appended to each response which can be used to locate your static assets.

 ```js
 app.get('/', (request, response) => {